nowshad-hasan/cse-resources/guides/others.md

 * Productivity as a Developer – Full Course [Freecodecamp-Youtube](https://youtu.be/C_jQahOnGUU?si=chugbxqzOZ_LvK4a)
 * The Missing Link in Tech Success - Soft Skill for Career Growth :: Megaminds Learning & Game Changer [Megaminds Learning](https://youtu.be/_FxFhNXBKmk?si=3CJwsCf7H2180Kgf)
 * How to Become a Great Software Developer — Best Advice from Top-Notch Engineers [EngX Space-Youtube](https://youtu.be/suATPK45sjk?si=KPDxhuBN_pdabs7c)
+* 10 Chrome Extensions That Will DOUBLE Your Productivity [Youtube](https://youtu.be/-qLuCfKddtE?si=marogtFwd6bJFQeu)
+* Advice for beginner backend engineers who just started their new jobs in software companies [Hussein Nasser](https://youtu.be/V3C0VvNrFZ8?si=MnT35fxThnrTwiqB)
+* How to Become a Good Backend Engineer (Fundamentals) [Hussein Nasser-Youtube](https://youtu.be/V3ZPPPKEipA?si=fs_RENKRCraZuwEf)

 ### Project Ideas